ehsanasgari/DiTaxa/README.md

 --cores: Number of cores (e.g.: 40)<br/>
 --fast2label: tabular mapping file between file names and the labels<br/>
 --phenomap: mapping from label to binary phenotypes<br/>
---phenoname: name of the phenotype mapping, if not given the labels and their value will be used for identification: label1@1#label2@1...#label3@0<br/>
+--phenoname: name of the phenotype mapping, if not given the labels and their value will be used for identification: label1@1#label2@1...#label3@0.
+Please note that a single project may have several phenotype mapping schemes (untreated diseased versus all or untreated versus healthy or etc.)<br/>
 --override: 1 to override the existing files, 0 to only generate the missing files<br/>
 --heatmap: generates occurrence heatmap for top 100 markers (e.g:  positive_title:negative_title).<b/>
 --excel: 1 or 0, the default is 1 to generate a detailed list of markers, their taxonomic assignment, and their p-values<b/>